Cicada Files: Marcus Wanners & “Halfassed Journalism”

 by Estéban Trujillo de Gutiérrez

-Mr. Marcus Wanners is the sole proprietor of Primus Holdings, LLC, and custodian of the Cicada 3301 Trademark.
+Mr. Marcus Wanners is the sole proprietor of Primus Holdings, LLC, and the lone custodian of the Cicada 3301 Trademark.

 I publish here details about the Cicada 3301 Trademark and its history, as well as statements by Mr. Wanners concerning the Cicada elder known publicly by the alias Z 3301.
 I introduce Mr. Wanners’ own Cicada 3301 page, and I discuss some implications of his custody of the Trademark that occur to me, though I am sure that others will emerge over time.